mcaceresb/stata-gtools/docs/usage/gpoisson.md

             commands.
 The user can specify it throw an error instead by passing `oncollision(error)`.

-Remarks
+Results
 -------

-`gpoisson` estimates a poisson regression model via IRLS, optionally weighted, by group, with cluster SE, and/or with multi-way high-dimensional fixed effects.
+`gpoisson` estimates a Poisson regression model via IRLS, optionally weighted, by group, with cluster SE, and/or with multi-way high-dimensional fixed effects.
 The results are by default saved into a mata object (default `GtoolsPoisson`).
 Run `mata GtoolsPoisson.desc()`